OpenClaw vs Hermes Agent: Ecosystem or Self-Learning Agent?

 Hermes Agent is a Python-based AI agent built by Nous Research, the team behind the Hermes model family.
 It launched in February 2026 and hit 10,000+ GitHub stars within a month.

-The pitch is different from OpenClaw.
-Where OpenClaw emphasizes channel breadth and ecosystem size, Hermes Agent emphasizes learning.
-The agent creates "Skill Documents" after solving complex tasks, improves those skills during subsequent use, and builds a persistent model of who you are through a system called Honcho dialectic user modeling.
+Hermes Agent is built around learning rather than reach.
+Where OpenClaw focuses on channel breadth and ecosystem size, Hermes Agent focuses on generating "Skill Documents" after complex tasks, improving those skills during later runs, and building a persistent model of the user through Honcho.

 Hermes Agent supports Telegram, Discord, Slack, WhatsApp, Signal, and CLI.
 It runs on Linux, macOS, and WSL2 with a single install command.